wujastyk/HSSA/README.md

 ## To do:

 Make a separate, much simpler file of instructions meant for authors.
 Or not.
 Maybe the best thing is to ask them to use simple LaTeX.

+## Copyright and license

+These HSSA journal production LaTeX style files are all (C) Copyright Dominik Wujastyk, 2020.

+HSSA journal production LaTeX style files by Dominik Wujastyk is licensed under CC BY-SA 4.0.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0](https://creativecommons.org/licenses/by-sa/4.0).